docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 Conditional breakpoint.
 Execution stops if the attached JavaScript expression evaluates to true.
 Conditional breakpoint, disabled.
 Execution does not stop.

-CHAPTER 2: The ExtendScript Toolkit

-Debugging in the Toolkit

-33

 Evaluation in help tips
 If you let your mouse pointer rest over a variable or function in a document window, the result of evaluating that variable or function is displayed as a help tip.
 When you are not debugging the program,